Steering Group Members

 Parent Rep Volunteers

-Photos left to right (if viewing from a desktop)-
+Photos top row- left to right (if viewing from a desktop)-

-• Stacey Freeman, Terri Millward, Esther Maristegui Nunez and Anita Czekus
+- Stacey Freeman, Terri Millward, Anita Czekus and Abbie Barnes.

 Stacey- is a late diagnosed autistic person and parent of two Neurodivergent children.
 She has a special interest in ADHD and autism, including the profile of PDA, and other coexisting conditions.
 As a former teacher with SEND experience, and a former trainer with The PDA Society, she is also passionate about helping professionals and families better understand and support children with SEND, within both the home and school environments.
 Stacey is also passionate about ensuring training across BCP & Dorset is up to date, and co-produced with parents, carers and the individuals it involves.
 For example, courses about autism should seek feedback from autistic voices. #nothingaboutuswithoutus